tardate/LittleArduinoProjects/Electronics101/BJT/CommonEmitterAmplifier/README.md

 and therefore R1 = [13.8kΩ](https://www.wolframalpha.com/input/?i=18.8k%CE%A9+-+5k%CE%A9)
 so choose 12kΩ (standard value)

 #### 7. review input limits

-with a design gain of 2, and assuming we have say 4V peak-to-peak headroom around the 2.5V quiesent point, we should be able to handle signals of [2V peak-to-peak](https://www.wolframalpha.com/input/?i=4V%2F2)
+with a design gain of 2, and assuming we have say 4V peak-to-peak headroom around the 2.5V quiescent point, we should be able to handle signals of [2V peak-to-peak](https://www.wolframalpha.com/input/?i=4V%2F2)

 That's all pretty theoretical and assumes nothing much about the transistor performance (except for ß), so let's see how it works in practice.